Biden seeks infrastructure bounce. But can a nuts-and-bolts pitch overcome cultural divides?

 Harrison said the DNC will leverage its network of state and county parties to tailor specific messages about how the infrastructure plan will benefit local communities — from bridge construction to the replacement of lead pipes to the expansion of broadband.

-The party launched a vigorous campaign to sell the American Rescue Plan after it passed in March, Harrison noted, but he acknowledged the effort faltered in the months after.
+The party launched a vigorous campaign to sell the American Rescue Plan after the massive pandemic relief package passed in March, Harrison noted, but he acknowledged the effort faltered in the months after.

 Meanwhile, state Democratic parties are coordinating with campaign committees based in Washington to highlight exactly what Democrats were able to deliver — such as improvements to ports in Georgia or commuter rails in New Hampshire, both key Senate battlegrounds next November.